 Already we have already seen dramatic changes across the planet.
 The Intergovernmental Panel on Climate Change (IPCC) has noted that “recent climate changes have had widespread impacts on human and natural systems,” including violent storms, droughts, floods, acidifying and rapidly warming oceans, and altered growing seasons.

 Staying below 1.5°C of warming, and well below 2.0°C of warming, will require aggressive action to undo our dependence on fossil fuels and achieve 100 percent clean energy worldwide.

 Electricity generated by wind and solar power can and must immediately lead the way.
 We must make enormous investments now to deploy existing technologies and solutions for harnessing wind and solar power and for maximizing energy efficiency and conservation.

-This can all be done, and we only have about twenty years to do it.
+This can all be done, and we only have about eleven years to do it.
 Help us achieve clean energy: join the clean energy revolution.

 How We Can Achieve Clean Energy

 We already have the technologies needed to make the Clean Energy Revolution a reality.
 What we lack is the political will to implement the robust policies that will get us there.